There are several possible reasons why you’re looking for an alternative to the barbell upright row.

 You just want a safer alternative to the upright row.
 One that works the same muscles, but with a far lower risk of injury.

-At the moment, your shoulder feels fine, and you’d very much like it to stay that way.
+At the moment, you’ve got healthy shoulders and you’d very much like them to stay that way.

 Or maybe you just don’t feel the upright row working the muscles it’s supposed to be working, and you want to try something different.